 - the summary video report

 The initial meeting with the Research Directors and Commissioner Vella discussed topics such as blue growth, climate change, research priorities, sustainable funding, observation and mapping.
 The outcomes of this meeting and the presentations are available on the Commission website.
 You can also find more info in the EMB news item.

 23 February 2023: Carbon Capture and Storage

-You can find more about this event and register here.
+You can re-watch his presentation here and find more about this event here.

 13 June 2022: Offshore freshened Groundwater